crossplane/upjet/docs/configuring-a-resource.md

 ### Overriding Terraform Resource Schema

-Terrajet generates Crossplane resource schemas (CR spec/status) using the [Terraform schema of the resource].
-As of today, Terrajet leverages the following attributes in the schema:
+Upjet generates Crossplane resource schemas (CR spec/status) using the [Terraform schema of the resource].
+As of today, Upjet leverages the following attributes in the schema:

 - [Type] and [Elem] to identify the type of the field.